-This Plan encourages the diversification of the County's economic base by identifying land and policies to support the development of a diverse range of industrial developments within the County.
+- 1. Encourage the clustering together of compatible industrial uses into industrial parks with existing infrastructure over areas with limited or no infrastructure service. - 2.
+Encourage the diversification of the County's economic base by identifying land and policies to support the development of a diverse range of industrial developments within the County.